Match play: Scoring system

 Unlike stroke play, in which the unit of scoring is the total number of strokes taken over one or more rounds of golf, match play scoring consists of individual holes won, halved or lost.
 On each hole, the most that can be gained is one point.
 Golfers play as normal, counting the strokes taken on a given hole.
 The golfer with the lowest score on a given hole receives one point.
 If the golfers tie, then the hole is tied (or halved).
 For example, in an 18-hole match, the first hole is a par-4 and Player A scores a 3 (birdie) and Player B scores a 4 (par); Player A is now 1-up with 17 to play.
 In the same match on the second hole, a par-5, Player A takes 8 strokes and Player B takes 5 (par); Player B wins the hole and the match is now tied (or "all square") with 16 to play.
 On the third hole, a par-3, both players take 3 strokes and the match is tied with 15 holes to play.
 Once a player is "up" more holes than there are holes remaining to play the match is over.
 For example, if after 12 holes Player A is 7-up with six left to play, Player A is said to have won the match "7 and 6".

-A team that is leading by x holes with x holes remaining is said to be "dormie-x" or simply "dormie", meaning that they need one more halved hole to win the match (or that the other team must win all the remaining holes in order to halve the match).
+A team that is leading by x holes with x holes remaining is said to be "dormie-x" or simply "dormie", meaning that they need one more halved hole to win the match (or that the other team must win all the remaining holes in order to tie the match).
 For example, if Player A is 2-up with 2 to play, he is dormie; the worst outcome for Player A at that point is a tie, unless the format calls for extra holes to determine a winner.

 In a tournament event where the score is tied after the last hole (usually 18 or 36), the players will play on until a player wins a hole (sudden death).
 In the Ryder Cup and other similar team events, the match is not finished this way, and the teams each receive a half point.
 In such events there are points accumulated over several days, playing different formats, and the total determines the winning team.